jmlastimoso/marphycolab-website/content/publication/journal-article-11-iyengaria/index.md

 - "2"
 publishDate: "2020-07-29T00:00:00Z"
 slides:
-summary: 'Reclassification of the species under genus *Iyengaria* and the discovery of the disjunct distribution of *I. stellata* within the Indian Ocean.
-In addition, the alternation of heteromorphic generations of *I. stellata* was observed under culture conditions.'
+summary: 'A closer look into the taxonomy, distribution, and life history in culture of the poorly-known genus *Iyengaria*, with special reference to the generitype species *I. stellata*.'
 tags:
 - Algal Culture
 - Seaweed systematics